2011-2015 smart fortwo coupe

 The work itself is relatively simple, too.
 You'll need a panel tool and a Torx T-20 driver, but there's nothing complicated here.
 You'll want to work patiently when you're prying off the plastic bits, because haste could certainly make waste here.
 You'll also want to have a small container handy to keep the screws organized until you need them again.
 One more tip: the battery, which you'll need to disconnect before you do anything else, is located underneath the passenger's footwell.

 A variety of single-DIN (2" tall) and double-DIN (4" tall) receivers will fit in the fortwo with the help of a dash adapter kit that will blend in nicely with your car's stock dash color and texture.
 You'll also need a wiring harness to make connections between your new receiver and your car's electrical system.
-These installation essentials are available at deeply discounted prices with most Crutchfield stereo purchases.
+These installation essentials are available at deeply discounted prices with your Crutchfield stereo purchase.

 When you install a new stereo, the factory USB and AUX ports located in the glove box won't work anymore.
 Thankfully, most receivers today offer one or both in a much more convenient location.